ibm-cloud-docs/iaas-vpn/about-vpn.md

 * Shut down public interface while setting up the server for the first time.
 * Shut down public interface during critical security updates.
 * Shut down public interface during security breach and resolve the issue over the private network.
+* Establish a single person, short-lived, private network connection for occasional server and application management.

+SSL VPN is a shared VPN service, which is free of charge.
+It is not recommended for production use.
+{: important}

 ## Key features
 {:#iaas-vpn-key-features}